raspberrypilearning/flappy-astronaut/worksheet.md

 ## Moving the columns

-1. Next we want to switch all those LEDs off and decrease the variable `x` by one, then let the loop carry on around.
+1. Next, we want to switch all those LEDs off and decrease the variable `x` by one, then let the loop carry on around.
 Another `for` loop can be easily used to turn off all the LEDs.
 Edit your function, so that it looks like this:

 	```python
 	def draw_column():